misaelvillegas97/erp-vlc-back/.junie/guidelines.md

 - Write tests for each controller and service.
 - Write end to end tests for each api module.
 - Add a admin/test method to each controller as a smoke test.

+- VALIDATE EACH DEVELOPMENT WITH `npm run build`